robang74/roberto-a-foglietta/336-charlie-kirk-perche-era-cosi-odiato.md

 - This intervention in the ThoughCrime show tells more about American culture rather than Kirk himself.

-However, I accept that it is a delicate case to interpret and highly subjective in conclusions, expecially because I did not see the show thus I missed the tone of voice, face expressions and non-verbal communication.
+However, I accept that it is a delicate case to interpret and highly subjective about the conclusion, especially because I did not see the show and thus missed the tone of voice, facial expressions, and non-verbal communication.
 Despite this, I think many people in Europe can agree with the above final conclusion.

 +